yusdacra/nix-cargo-integration/README.md

 Library to easily and effortlessly integrate Cargo projects with Nix.

-- Uses [dream2nix] to build Cargo packages and [devshell] to provide a development shell.
+- Uses [dream2nix] to build Cargo packages and provide a development shell.
 - Allows configuration from `Cargo.toml` file(s) via `package.metadata.nix` and `workspace.metadata.nix` attributes.
 - Has sensible defaults, and strives to be compatible with Cargo (autobins, etc.).
 - Aims to offload work from the user; comes with useful configuration options